olpeh/olpeh.github.io/_posts/2019-02-19-how-i-made-my-blog-blazing-fast.md

 [![The client-server architecture of the web.]({{ "/images/08-blazing-fast/client-server.png" | prepend: site.baseurl }})]({{ "/images/08-blazing-fast/client-server.png" | prepend: site.baseurl }}){:target="\_blank"}

-First the user opens a web browser and types in the address or clicks a link on a webpage.
+First, the user opens a web browser and types in the address or clicks a link on a webpage.
-The browser will do a DNS lookup for the address in order to find the server's IP address.
+The browser will then do a DNS lookup for the address in order to find the server's IP address.
 In case of HTTPS websites, the browser and the server will do a TLS handshake in order to establish a secure connection.
 The browser will then send a HTTP GET request to the server, which the address points to.
 The server will return the HTML file for that webpage.